 Ships maintain global supply chains while forecasts indicate an upward trend in maritime shipping.
 To facilitate this, shipbuilders are utilizing smart and connected technologies to construct bigger, and more eco-friendly ships.
 Moreover, smart building solutions easily enable shipbuilders to accommodate local and international shipping regulations during the design stage of shipbuilding.

-We provide a comprehensive view of global shipbuilding trends for you to follow the latest developments in the industry.
+The article provides a comprehensive view of global shipbuilding trends for you to follow the latest developments in the industry.
 For example, shipbuilders are utilizing 3D modeling to simulate ocean conditions and create ships with optimal structural features.
 Read more to explore the top trends impacting shipbuilding.
-This report was published in September 2022 and was updated in February 2024.

 Innovation Map outlines the Top 9 Shipbuilding Industry Trends & 18 Promising Startups

-For this in-depth research on the Top Shipbuilding Trends and startups, we analyzed a sample of 1617 global startups & scaleups.
-This data-driven research provides innovation intelligence that helps you improve strategic decision-making by giving you an overview of emerging technologies in the shipbuilding industry.
-In the Shipbuilding Innovation Map below, you get a comprehensive overview of the innovation trends & startups that impact your company.
+For this in-depth research on the Top Shipbuilding Trends & Startups, we analyzed a sample of 1600+ global startups & scaleups.
+The Shipbuilding Innovation Map created from this data-driven research helps you improve strategic decision-making by giving you a comprehensive overview of the shipbuilding industry trends & startups that impact your company.

 Tree Map reveals the Impact of the Top 9 Shipbuilding Trends

-Based on the Shipbuilding Innovation Map, the Tree Map below illustrates the impact of the Top 9 Shipbuilding Trends in 2024.
-Developments in advanced robotics, immersive technology, and design optimization are enabling faster and more efficient ship construction.
-Advancements in green ships, additive manufacturing, and advanced materials utilize robotics with stronger and sustainable materials to create lighter, sturdier, and more fuel-efficient ships that also promote circular economies.
+Based on the Shipbuilding Innovation Map, the Tree Map below illustrates the impact of the Top 9 Shipbuilding Trends in 2025.
+Advanced robotics, immersive technology, and design optimization enable faster, more efficient ship construction.
+Green ships, additive manufacturing, and advanced materials use robotics to create lighter, sturdier, and more fuel-efficient ships that promote circular economies.

-Additionally, cybersecurity reduces cyber risks by protecting modern ship systems, sensors, and their endpoints.
-Besides, Artificial Intelligence (AI) provides insights into vessels, monitors them, and automates their functions.
-Lastly, the Internet of Things (IoT) monitors worker safety and reduces accidents by continuously collecting sensor data from below-deck equipment.
+Cybersecurity reduces cyber risks by protecting modern ship systems, sensors, and their endpoints.
+AI provides insights into vessels, monitors them, and automates functions.
+The Internet of Things (IoT) monitors worker safety and reduces accidents by collecting sensor data from below-deck equipment.

 Global Startup Heat Map covers 9 Shipbuilding Startups & Scaleups